emilymboyle/neuroanatomy-labmanual/docs/telencephalon.md

 In Figure \@ref(fig:2100), label the following structures:

+1. The solitary tract and nucleus
+1. The facial motor nucleus
+1. The corticospinal fibers
+1. The superior olivary nuclei
+1. The cerebellum
+1. The vermis of the cerebellum
+1. The dentate gyrus
+1. The 4^th^ ventricle
+1. The trigeminal nerve
+1. The superior cerebellar peduncle
+1. The dentate nucleus
+1. The entorhinal cortex
+1. The superior vestibular nucleus
+1. The spinal trigeminal nucleus
+1. The spinal trigeminal tract
+1. The middle cerebellar peduncle
+1. The central tegmental tract
+1. The reticular formation
+1. The middle cerebellar peduncle
+1. The cerebellar tonsil
+1. The medial longitudinal fasciculus
+1. The medial vestibular nucleus

 (ref:h2100) Horizontal section from [The Human Brain Atlas](https://msu.edu/~brains/brains/human/index.html) at the [Michigan State University Brain Biodiveristy Bank](https://msu.edu/~brains/copyright.html) which [acknowledges](https://msu.edu/~brains/copyright.html) their support from the National Science Foundation.